optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

 The *algo_options* argument
 ===========================

-``algo_options`` is a dictionary with optional keyword arguments that are passed to the optimization algorithm.
+``algo_options`` is a dictionary with options that are passed to the optimization algorithm.

-We align the names of all ``algo_options`` across algorithms.
+We align the names of all ``algo_options`` across algorithms as far as that is possible.

-Since some optimizers support many tuning parameters we group some of them using the first part of their name (e.g. all convergence criteria names start with ``convergence_``).
+To make it easier to understand which aspect of the optimization is influenced by an option, we group them with prefixes.
+For example, the name of all convergence criteria starts with ``"convergence."``.
+In general, the prefix is separated from the option name by a dot.

-All option names only contain ``_``.
-However, to make the group membership more visible, you can also specify them separating the group with a ``.`` from the rest of the option's name.
-For example, if you wanted to set some tuning parameters of ``nag_dfols`` you could specify your ``algo_options`` like this:
+Which options are supported, depends on the algorithm you selected and is documented below.
+Before we get there, let's look at one example:

 .. code-block:: python